WaleedAhmad-1/OrderIQ/README.md

 - Admin-only protected dashboard
 - Manage all users, restaurants, orders, and campaigns
 - Platform-wide settings

+### QR Code Dine-in System 📸
+- **For Owners**: Create and customize unique QR codes for specific tables from the dashboard.
+- **For Customers**: Scanning the table's QR code routes directly to a specialized dining interface (`/menu/:restaurantId`).
+- **Seamless Ordering**: The order type automatically defaults to `DINEIN` and attaches the specific table number, bypassing the delivery fee logic and notifying the kitchen of the exact table locaton.

 ### AI Chat Assistant (RAG)
 - Floating chat widget available on all pages